Open December 22nd, 2018 through February 15th, 2019

 Core Functions & Duties

-Collaborate with other faculty in the development of an academic program that meets the need and interests of the Academy's students
+Consistent with department leadership's direction, collaborate with other faculty in the creation and implementation of an academic program that meets the needs and interests of the Academy's students

-Collaborate with relevant UCLA faculty in devising programs that enable the Academy's students to take advantage of the Academy's relationship with a research university operating at the cutting edge of knowledge creation
+Consistent with department leadership's direction, collaborate with relevant UCLA faculty in devising programs that enable the Academy's students to take advantage of the its relationship with a research university operating at the cutting edge of knowledge creation

-Evaluate and choose books, digital materials, experiential opportunities, and other academic resources
+Consistent with department leadership's direction, evaluate and choose books, digital materials, experiential opportunities such as museum visits and theatrical performances, and other academic resources

-Communicate information about student progress to relevant student services colleagues, including but not limited to Dean of Students college guidance staff, Registrar, learning specialist, and athletic team coaches
+Communicate information about student progress to relevant student services colleagues, including but not limited to department head, Dean of Students, academic advising and college guidance staff, Academic Coordinator, Registrar, counselor/psychologist, and athletic team coaches

-Orient new faculty and establish appropriate mentoring relationships for all department member
+Consistent with department leadership's direction, orient new faculty and establish appropriate mentoring relationships

 Meet as needed with the department

-Arrange proper coverage of instructional work for both scheduled and unscheduled absences of department members
+Be available to provide coverage of instructional work for both scheduled and unscheduled absences of colleagues

 Be available to students and parents for any and all department related issues

-Qualifications A Master's degree in science or a science related field is required.
-Mastery of science secondary school pedagogy, both as a teacher and as a manager.
-Strong background in secondary education with a clear understanding and embrace of the Academy's mission, vision, and values.
-A record of outstanding success as a secondary educator.
-A joyful embrace of teaching, which will be the largest portion of the chair's work.
-Experience in a bring your own device educational setting and/or commitment to BYOD program.
-The ability to think and act strategically combined with a strong commitment to providing an excellent educational experience in the department's areas of instruction for each student.
-Excellent interpersonal, written and verbal communications skills to articulate and explain instructional issues to colleagues, students, and families.
-Must be self-directed and able to effectively prioritize and handle multiple tasks subject to frequent interruption.
-Must be capable of developing and sustaining close, effective working relationships with colleagues in the department and from other parts of UCLA and of the Academy staff on matters of interdisciplinary and institutional concern.
-Experience in a variety of managerial and supervisorial roles within a secondary school would be a plus.
-Experience in and understanding of academic research would be a plus.
+Qualifications A Master's degree in a related field is preferred and a strong background in secondary education with a clear understanding and embrace of the Academy's mission, vision, and values.
+Additionally, the candidate should demonstrate outstanding success as a secondary or university educator, experience in a bring your own device educational setting and/or commitment to BYOD program, and excellent interpersonal, written and verbal communications skills to articulate and explain instructional issues to colleagues, students, and families.
+The department values individuals who are self-directed, able to prioritize and handle multiple tasks effectively, and are capable of developing and sustaining close, effective working relationships with colleagues in the department and from other parts of UCLA and of the Academy staff on matters of interdisciplinary and institutional concern.
+Experience in a variety of instructional and co-curricular/extracurricular roles within a secondary school is a plus.

 The University of California is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy - http://policy.ucop.edu/doc/4000376/NondiscrimAffirmAct